dr-zool/matlab/README.md

 >>	doc plot

-†	Use lookfor to flnd functions by keywords.
+†	Use lookfor to find functions by keywords.
 The general form is

 >>	lookfor FunctionName